fulldecent/lightning-sites/README.md

-rake git:pull                  # Incorporate changes from the remote repository into the current branch rake git:save_version          # Save the commit hash to VERSION in the build directory rake git:stale_report          # Print the modified date for all files under source control rake git:status                # Displays paths that have differences between the index file and the current HEAD commit rake html:check                # Checks everything with htmlproofer that is reasonable to check rake html:check_onsite         # Checks HTML with htmlproofer, skip external links rake html:find_external_links  # Find all external links rake jekyll:build              # Build Jekyll site rake jekyll:test               # Run a Jekyll test server
+rake git:pull                  # Incorporate changes from the remote repository into the current branch rake git:save_version          # Save the commit hash to VERSION in the build directory rake git:stale_report          # Print the modified date for all files under source control rake git:status                # Display paths that have differences between the index file and the current HEAD commit rake html:check                # Check everything with htmlproofer that is reasonable to check rake html:check_onsite         # Check HTML with htmlproofer, skip external links rake html:find_external_links  # Find all external links rake jekyll:build              # Build Jekyll site rake jekyll:test               # Run a Jekyll test server